Rethinking the Evaluation Protocol of Domain Generalization: Rethinking the Evaluation Protocol

-\end{definition} It is worth noting that since the test domain is unseen \cite{Wang2021GeneralizingTU, zhou2021survey}, we should guarantee no access to test data and prevent the potential risk of leaking test data information.
-Otherwise, we cannot purely evaluate the OOD generalization ability of the domain generalization algorithm.
+Since the test domain is required to be unseen \cite{wang2022generalizing, zhou2022domain}, we should try to decrease the potential risk of leaking test data information to accurately evaluate the OOD generalization ability of algorithms.

 Although DomainBed has established a standard protocol for researchers of domain generalization to follow, there are still some defects hindering the accurate and fair evaluation of OOD generalization ability.
-Specifically, Definition \ref{def:dg} does not explicitly address the use of pretrained weights, and the optimization target Equation \ref{eq:dg} is defined for a single test domain $P_{te}$.
+Specifically, \cref{def:dg} does not explicitly address the use of pretrained weights, and the optimization target Equation \ref{eq:dg} is defined for a single test domain $P_{te}$.
 We will discuss these issues in detail in the following sections.

 We briefly introduce the domain generalization benchmark datasets we will use in our experiments.